PrefectHQ/prefect/docs/guide/tutorials/task-guide.md

 print(f.tasks) # {<Task: number_task>}
 ```

 So far, so good - our Flow now consists of a single task.
 How might we add a single task to a Flow using the Functional API?
 In this instance, we have to perform some _action_ on the Task to "register" it with the Flow.
-In general, Tasks will be auto-added to a Flow in the functional API if and only if:
+In general, Tasks will be auto-added to a Flow in the functional API if one of the following is true:
-- the task is _called_ within a Flow context
+- the task is _called_ within a Flow context _or_
 - the task is called as a dependency of another task

 In this case, because we have a single Task and no dependencies, we must resort to _calling_ the instantiatied Task: